Man stands trial for a 3rd time on decades-old double murder

 LEWISTON, Idaho (AP) — A suspect in a decades-old double murder is standing trial for a third time this week in Idaho.

-Mark Lankford has already been convicted twice of the 1983 beating deaths of U.S. Marine Captain Robert Bravence and his wife, Cheryl Bravence in north-central Idaho, but both convictions have been overturned on appeal.
+Mark Lankford has already been convicted twice of the 1983 beating deaths of 27-year-old U.S. Marine Capt.
+Robert Bravence and his 25-year-old wife, Cheryl Bravence, in north-central Idaho, but both convictions have been overturned on appeal.

 The Lewiston Tribune reports jury selection for his third trial was set to begin Monday.
-Lankford's courtroom history won't be brought up in the trial, and the proceeding has been moved to Canyon County in an effort to find jurors who are unfamiliar with the case.
+Lankford's courtroom history won't be brought up in the trial, and the proceeding has been moved to Canyon County in southwestern Idaho in an effort to find jurors who are unfamiliar with the case.

-Prosecutors say Lankford and his brother Bryan Lankford traveled to Idaho from Texas, and the pair allegedly tried to rob the Bravences while they were camping.
-Prosecutors say after the murder the brothers stole the Bravences' van and used their credit cards.
+He's facing two counts of first-degree murder, and has pleaded not guilty.

+Mark Lankford and his younger brother, Bryan Lankford, were convicted of killing of the couple from El Paso, Texas, while they were camping in northern Idaho.

 Bryan Lankford is serving a life sentence, and was denied parole earlier this year.